arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-04.md

 Create a `Stateless` EJB called `CategoryEjb`.
-Such class should be in a different folder from where you chose to have your `@Entity` classes.
+Such class should be in a different folder/package from where you chose to have your `@Entity` classes.

 Inject a `EntityManager` into the EJB, and then write the following methods: